Perovskite solar cell: History

+In February 2026, the National Renewable Energy Laboratory (NREL) certified a new world record efficiency of 35.0% for a perovskite-silicon tandem solar cell, achieved by LONGi Green Energy.
+This surpassed the previous 2024–2025 records and moved the technology closer to commercial large-scale deployment.

 Stability

 One big challenge for perovskite solar cells (PSCs) is the aspect of short-term and long-term stability.
 The traditional silicon-wafer solar cell in a power plant can last 20–25 years, setting that timeframe as the standard for solar cell stability.
-PSCs have great difficulty lasting that long [196].
+PSCs have great difficulty lasting that long.
 The instability of PSCs is mainly related to environmental influence (moisture and oxygen), thermal stress and intrinsic stability of methylammonium-based perovskite, and formamidinium-based perovskite, heating under applied voltage, photo influence (ultraviolet light) (visible light) and mechanical fragility.
 Several studies about PSCs stability have been performed and some elements have been proven to be important to the PSCs stability.
 However, there is no standard "operational" stability protocol for PSCs.
 But a method to quantify the intrinsic chemical stability of hybrid halide perovskites has been recently proposed.

 The water-solubility of the organic constituent of the absorber material make devices highly prone to rapid degradation in moist environments.
 The degradation which is caused by moisture can be reduced by optimizing the constituent materials, the architecture of the cell, the interfaces and the environment conditions during the fabrication steps.
 Encapsulating the perovskite absorber with a composite of carbon nanotubes and an inert polymer matrix can prevent the immediate degradation of the material by moist air at elevated temperatures.
 However, no long-term studies and comprehensive encapsulation techniques have yet been demonstrated for perovskite solar cells.
 Devices with a mesoporous TiO_{2} layer sensitized with the perovskite absorber, are also UV-unstable, due to the interaction between photogenerated holes inside the TiO_{2} and oxygen radicals on the surface of TiO_{2}.